saucelabs/sauce-docs/docs/orchestrate/getting-started.md

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 - Your Sauce Labs [Username and Access Key](https://app.saucelabs.com/user-settings).
 - The SauceCTL client installed.
 For more information, see [Using the saucectl CLI](/dev/cli/saucectl).
-- A Docker image containing your tests.
-More information about building Docker images is found below and in [Building Images](/hosted-orchestration/building-images).
+- A container image containing your tests.
+More information about building container images is found below and in [Building Images](/orchestrate/building-images).
 - Access to a Docker registry.
 Our examples will use [DockerHub](https://hub.docker.com).

 ## How It Works